Themen:

 + + +

-Radio ID Jingles sind kurzzeitige und wiederholt eingebrachte Einspieler im Programm für die eindeutige Identifizierung eines Senders.
+Radio ID-Jingles sind kurzzeitige und wiederholt eingebrachte Einspieler im Programm für die eindeutige Identifizierung eines Senders.

 Da im Radiobereich das visuelle Erkennungsmerkmal fehlt, finden bei Jingles bestimmte Geräusche, Musik, Sounds oder Gesprochenes Verwendung.